Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

 In lines 36-47 we see another example of rosjava's asynchornous API.
-When the response is received, our :javadoc:`org.ros.node.service.ServiceResponseListener` will be called with the incoming response as an argument to :javadoc:`org.ros.node.service.ServiceResponseListener#onSuccess(T)`.
-In the event that the server thows a :javadoc:`org.ros.exception.ServiceException` while building the response, :javadoc:`org.ros.node.service.ServiceResponseListener#onFailure(RemoteException)` will be called.
-The :javadoc:`org.ros.exception.RemoteException` will contain the error message from the server.
+When the response is received, our :javadoc:`com.github.node.service.ServiceResponseListener` will be called with the incoming response as an argument to :javadoc:`com.github.node.service.ServiceResponseListener#onSuccess(T)`.
+In the event that the server thows a :javadoc:`com.github.exception.ServiceException` while building the response, :javadoc:`com.github.node.service.ServiceResponseListener#onFailure(RemoteException)` will be called.
+The :javadoc:`com.github.exception.RemoteException` will contain the error message from the server.

 Building and executing these nodes works in the same manner as described above: